fenago/Grokking-Deep-Learning/Lab_9.md

 x

-The vector for “Red” is multiplied by an identity matrix, and then the output is
+The vector for "Red" is multiplied by an identity matrix, and then the output is
 Red
 +
-summed with the vector for “Sox,” which is then vector-matrix multiplied by the identity matrix and added to the vector for “defeat,” and so on throughout the sentence.
+summed with the vector for "Sox," which is then vector-matrix multiplied by the identity matrix and added to the vector for "defeat," and so on throughout the sentence.
 Note that because the vector-matrix multiplication by the identity matrix returns the same vector that goes into it, the process on the right yields exactly the same sentence embedding as the process at top left.